Dangerous Driving (video game): Accolades

 Dangerous Driving won the award for "Game, Original Racing" at the NAVGTR Awards.

-Sequel
+Planned sequel

 Three Fields announced Dangerous Driving 2 for a then-planned release of late 2021 for Microsoft Windows, PlayStation 4, Xbox One, and the Nintendo Switch.
 It is expected to be an open world format, similar in nature to Burnout Paradise.
-At Gamescom 2022, it was reannounced as Wreckreation, and was scheduled to be released in January 2024 for the same platforms as well as PlayStation 5 and Xbox Series X and Series S, although it remains in development as of January 2025.
+At Gamescom 2022, THQ Nordic announced Wreckreation, scheduled to be released in January 2024 for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S, Wreckreation was released on October 28, 2025.